-Also known as: Mystic Quest (EU), Seiken Densetsu: Final Fantasy Gaiden (JP)
+Also known as: Seiken Densetsu: Final Fantasy Gaiden (JP), Mystic Quest (EU)

-It was reprinted late during the Game Boy's lifespan (around the release of the Game Boy Color), by Sunsoft of all companies, due to Square not being in good terms with Nintendo at the time (who were still bitter over the fact that they lost Final Fantasy VII to Sony).
+It was reprinted late in the Game Boy's lifespan (around the release of the Game Boy Color) by Sunsoft, of all companies, due to Square not being on good terms with Nintendo at the time.

 A total of 21 unique items (with 22 entries) are unused.
 Many of the slots in the English version are blanks or consist of garble, but the Japanese version has unique names for each of these items.